What is an Operating System

 * QA testing applications without having multiple systems

-* Executing and managing computer environments within data centers
+* Executing and managing computer environments within data

 Computing Environments – Client-Server